RaphaelS1/thesis_supplementary/README.md

 All examples and benchmark experiments in the thesis are in the "code" folder.
 All code should include seeds for reproducibility.
 Code was written across varying package versions and R versions.
 All code is licensed under an MIT licence.

+## Results

+The results from the two benchmark experiments from Chapter 7 are in this folder. "real_results.csv" contains the results for the real experiments and "sim_results.csv" is the results of the simulation experiments.
+These are the 'raw' results before any modifications to the data.
+Each row represents the aggregated score (over all folds) for a data/model pairing.

-## Datasets and results
+## Datasets

-Datasets and results for the real experiments in Chapter 7 are inside "code/c7_bench/real_jobs".
-Simulated datasets can be generated with code in "code/c7_bench/sim_jobs" with results in the same folder.
+Datasets for the real experiments in Chapter 7 are inside "code/c7_bench/real_jobs/data".
+Simulated datasets can be generated with the code from "code/c7_bench/sim_jobs/benchmark/gen_simulated_data.R".

 ## Issues